 If you have an entrepreneurial spirit you could create, or help build up, a biotech company with some focus on aging.
 You could then do research, usually with translation to humans as a shorter-term aim than in academia, that has commercial value.
 Although there are a few people working on aging who followed this path, they are a minority and I know very little about entrepreneurship so cannot offer much advice on this--but wish you good luck.
 As such, this essay focuses on academia.

 How to develop a career in science is the subject of another essay of mine.
-Briefly, an academic career is highly competitive and usually entails having good grades in high school (in particular in science classes), getting a bachelor's degree with honors and later a doctoral degree (and maybe a master's degree in between, though I normally do not recommend it as top students can often enter a doctoral program directly), obtaining strong recommendation letters from advisors, and eventually developing a publication record, securing grants, and doing some teaching.
+Briefly, an academic career is highly competitive and usually entails having good grades in high school (in particular in science classes), getting a bachelor's degree with honors and later a doctoral degree (and maybe a master's degree in between, though I normally do not recommend it as top students can often enter a doctoral program without a masters), obtaining strong recommendation letters from advisors, and eventually developing a publication record, securing grants, and doing some teaching.
 If you are a student, you should have a counselor at your institution that can guide you through the process and there are also many resources on pursuing an academic career on the Internet.

 One major doubt of students is which topics they should study to prepare themselves for a career in biogerontology.
 Because aging is a biological process I would suggest that you include biology courses in your education.
 With the sequencing of the human genome and recent progress in the genetics of aging and longevity, I would also recommend some knowledge of genetics.
 Nevertheless, do not overestimate the importance of choosing the right courses and university.
 It does not make such a big difference because many different techniques and skills can be employed to study aging.
 There are physicists, physicians, engineers, biologists, geneticists, computer scientists, mathematicians, and many other different professionals studying aging right now.
 Therefore, my advice is for you to learn different skills, understand the science of aging, and focus on the area you find more exciting or more adequate to your personal situation.
 (As a side note, I would also recommend you develop good communication skills, both written and oral, as these are crucial not only in academia but in many other careers as well.)
 In the end, remember that who you are is more important than what you learn.
 To quote Einstein: "Creativity is more important than knowledge."